KKamp2015/Astro2Project/README.md

-This code is nto complete and not comment well but it will git you guys started.
+This code is not complete and not comment well but it will git you guys started.
+You dont need to use a object but I just did to make things a little easier for me. you could do this entire thing with If statments and lists/arrays.
+This should get you guys a good start to see how to set up things.